Major Groups > Polypores > Fistulina hepatica

 Fistulina hepatica

-[ Basidiomycetes > Agaricales > Fistulinaceae > Fistulina . . . ]
+[ Basidiomycota > Agaricales > Fistulinaceae > Fistulina . . . ]

 by Michael Kuo

-Sometimes called the "Beefsteak Polypore" or the "Ox Tongue," this fungus is virtually unmistakable.
+Sometimes called the "beefsteak" or the "ox tongue," this polypore is kind of gross, and virtually unmistakable.
 It looks like a slab of red meat clinging to a stump or a tree.
 Its flesh is soft and streaked-looking, and when the mushroom is fresh it exudes a blood-like juice when squeezed.
+Its tubes are particularly distinctive, since they are individually discreet; with a hand lens (or much better unaided eyes than mine, I suppose) you can see each little tube composing the pore surface.

 Description:

-Ecology: Saprobic and sometimes parasitic on the wood of hardwoods (especially oaks and chestnut), growing alone or in small groups near the bases of trees and on stumps; summer and fall; eastern North America, Texas, and California.
+Ecology: Saprobic and sometimes weakly parasitic on the wood of oaks and other hardwoods; causing a brown rot; annual; growing alone or in small groups near the bases of trees and on stumps; summer and fall; widely distributed in North America but much more common east of the Rocky Mountains.
+The illustrated and described collections are from Kentucky and Ohio.

-Pore Surface: Whitish or pale pinkish, becoming reddish brown in age; bruising reddish brown; tubes distinctly separated (use a hand lens), to 1.5 cm long.
+Pore Surface: White to pale pinkish, becoming yellowish and eventually reddish brown in age; bruising brown; tubes distinctly separated, to 1.5 cm long, mouths circular.

-Stem: Absent or rudimentary and lateral; colored like the cap; firm.
+Stem: Absent, or rudimentary and lateral; colored like the cap above, below whitish and covered with the pore surface; firm.

 Flesh: Whitish, streaked with reddish areas; thick; soft; watery; exuding a reddish juice when squeezed.